mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 held a patent for generations or even centuries.
 Holding such a patent confers great responsibilities.
-Rank noble patents almost universally include a fief, which may be anywhere from a few hundred square kilometres on a single world to a whole planet, multiple planets, an entire subsector and so on.
+Rank noble patents almost universally include a fief, which may be anywhere from a few hundred square kilometers on a single world to a whole planet, multiple planets, an entire subsector and so on.